AlfabetaWeb/AlfabetaWeb/README.md

 ### I am B.A.
 Ballesteros but you can find me online as Alfabeta Web

-## Full Stack Developer (trainee).
-Student at Full Stack Developer Bootcamp at @GeeksHubs Academy.
+## Full Stack Developer.
+I have studied at Full Stack Developer Bootcamp.
 Eager to learn, improve and practice.
 Open to collaborate

 ## Interested in learn about AI and security